nextcloud/news/docs/developer/External-Api.md

 The idea behind this special handling is that if the contentHash matches the record in the database, the actual item content did not change.
 Therefore it is enough to know the item status.
 This greatly reduces the amount sent over the Net which is especially important for mobile apps.

+This also applies to folders and feeds, however the reduced folder and feed objects will only include the **id** element.
+The deciding factor whether only an id or the full object will be returned is the last modified modified timestamp which is included in the sent etag.

 If you push a list of items to be marked read/starred, there can also be less items in the response than the ones which were initially sent.
 This means that the item was deleted by the cleanup job and should be removed from the client device.

 For instance let's take a look at the following example.
 You are **POST**ing the following JSON: